edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 ### Bot Manager Advanced {/*bot-manager-advanced*/}

-Bot Manager Advanced inspects each request to determine whether the request:
+Bot Manager Advanced inspects each request to determine whether it is bot traffic.

-1. Matches an exception.
+1. Does the request match an exception?
 [Exceptions](#exceptions) identify trafic that should bypass bot detection.
-2. Matches a rule.
-A rule defines the criteria that our service will use to identify a bad bot.
+2. Does the request match a rule?
+A rule defines the criteria that our service will use to identify bot traffic.

-    You may identify bots using:
+    Identify bots using:

     -   Information derived from the request, such as geolocation, IP address, and the URL path.
     -   Our request and behavioral analysis that assigns a bot score to the request that defines our level of confidence that it is a bot.